djplaner/blog/docs/2009/01/25/the-dominant-and-problem-assumptions-underlying-university-based-e-learning-introduction/index.md

   text: Somethings that are broken with evaluation of university teaching
   url: /blog/2009/01/25/somethings-that-are-broken-with-evaluation-of-university-teaching/
 template: blog-post.html
-title: '"The "dominant" assumptions underlying university-based e-learning: an introduction"'
+title: 'The "dominant" assumptions underlying university-based e-learning: an introduction'
 type: post
 ---
 As part of working on my [thesis](/blog/research/phd-thesis/) I'm working on chapter 2.
 As the traditional literature review one purpose of the chapter is to demonstrate what I know about the topic and to highlight what I think are the flaws or holes in current research and practice that I believe my research will address.
 The following builds on some initial ideas from a [previous blog post](/blog/2009/01/21/open-source-learning-management-systems-the-latest-fad-in-e-learning/) and serves as some practice in formulating my ideas.
 So it will still be rough.
 Feel free to suggest improvements, point out problems and disagree.